Triv24/DSML-Notes/Notes/Statistics & Probability/Statistics.md

     -

 2. **Median :**
-    a.
-Sort the numbers
+    1. Sort the numbers
-    b. find the central element
+    2. find the central element
-        i. if odd elements then central element ii. if even elements then central element is avg of the two mid numbers
+        - if odd elements then central element
+        - if even elements then central element is avg of the two mid numbers

     - median helps us mitigate the impact of `outliers`.